vigneshmanick/pixi/docs/features/multi_environment.md

 Ambi::Test
 ```

-As you can see it runs the task defined in the `feature.task` but it is run in the `default` environment.
+As you can see it runs the task defined in the `feature.task` but it's run in the `default` environment.
-This happens because the `ambi` task is defined in the `test` feature, and it is overwritten in the default environment.
+This happens because the `ambi` task is defined in the `test` feature, and it's overwritten in the default environment.
 So the `tasks.default` is now non-reachable from any environment.

 Some other results running in this example: